embarrass

 embarrass (third-person singular simple present embarrasses, present participle embarrassing, simple past and past participle embarrassed)

-(transitive) to humiliate; to disrupt somebody's composure or comfort with acting publicly or freely; to abash.
+(transitive) To disrupt someone's composure or comfort with acting publicly or freely.

 (transitive) To hinder from liberty of movement; to impede; to obstruct.